dsoprea/go-ext4/README.md

 ## Notes

-- Modern filesystems are supported, including both 32-bit and 64-bit addresses.
+- Modern filesystems are supported, including both 32-bit and 64-bit addresses (though 64-bit is not well-documented).
 Obscure filesystem options may not be compatible.
 See the [compatibility assertions](https://github.com/dsoprea/go-ext4/blob/master/superblock.go) in `NewSuperblockWithReader`.